 DAY 1.
 Johannesburg – Panoramic Route (Safari and scenery)

-Our first day on this safari and scenery tour takes us from Johannesburg via Middelburg, Dullstroom and Robber’s Pass to Pilgrim´s Rest, the early gold mining town turned into a living museum.
+Our first day on the South African Explorer takes us from Johannesburg via Middelburg, Dullstroom and Robber’s Pass to Pilgrim´s Rest, the early gold mining town turned into a living museum.
 Rich deposits of alluvial gold were found here at the end of the 19th century.
-After exploring this quaint old town, we continue to Sabie.
+Afterwards, we continue to Sabie.
 Here we have a pleasant walk through indigenous forest to visit Lone Creek Falls.
-Overnight Ligna Lodge.
+Afterwards travel to Ligna Lodge.

 DAY 2.
 Panoramic Route – Private Reserve

 DAY 3.
 Private Reserve – Kruger National Park

 After an early morning open vehicle game drive or, if available and conditions are favourable, we hike on foot searching for the animals.
 After breakfast, we leave for the Kruger National Park.
 We spend the day in this magnificent reserve of around 2 million ha.
-We overnight in chalets in one of the rest camps.
 Overnight in a bungalow at Skukuza Camp or similar.

 DAY 4.
 Kruger National Park – Swaziland

-We rise early for a game drive and have breakfast on a deck overlooking the Sabie River we travel further in search for wildlife.
+We rise early for a game drive and after breakfast on a deck overlooking the Sabie River we travel further in search for wildlife.
 Spend the rest of the morning in the reserve but, have to exit later and depart for the mountain Kingdom of Swaziland.
 Travel via Piggs Peak through magnificent mountain scenery and visit the Ngwenya glass factory.
 All the products here are hand made from recycled glass.
 We drive through Mbabane, the capital of Swaziland, before traveling to our overnight stop, the Forester’s Arms.

 DAY 5.
 Swaziland – Zululand – Private Reserve

 This morning we have an early breakfast and visit Swazi Candles in the Malkerns Valley where we watch the locals hand-molding wax into a variety of interesting shapes.
 The locals sell their craft, items like batik, hand-woven cloth, and colorful handbags at the market.